priyasanna/priyasol.github.io/CONTRIBUTING.md

 ### 4. Share Your Experience
 - Add case studies of how you've used the frameworks
 - Share success stories or lessons learned
-- Contribute to discussions about AI-First development practices
+- Contribute to conversations about AI-First development practices

 ## Development Guidelines